dplutcho/resume_extractor/README.md

 What is ResumeExtract?
 --------------

 ResumeExtract is a service for extracting key information from resumes.
-At early stage of development, only keywords and entities can be extracted.
-In the future ResumeExtract may include methods for extracting facts a summary, and identifying similar/related resumes.
+ResumeExtract is in its early stages of development and, as such, only keywords and entities can be extracted.
+In the future ResumeExtract may include methods for extracting facts, various type of summaries, and identifying similar/related resumes.

 Limitations and development path
 --------------